Course Outline

 Accommodation

 We recommend the hotels listed below.
 They are located close to the bus stops for the bus from the airport and to Gunma University.
-The price per night at these hotels ranges from 6,000 to 10,000 yen.
 Participants should book the hotel by themselves.

 Toyoko Inn Maebashi Ekimae